-Print depicts Captain Samuel Nicholas and Lieutenant Matthew Parke overseeing men line up to join the Continental Marines.40% of the proceeds from this print directly benefits Marine Corps Scholarship Foundation.
+Print depicts Captain Samuel Nicholas and Lieutenant Matthew Parke overseeing men line up to join the Continental Marines.

 The Marine Corps Scholarship Foundation is the Nation's oldest and largest provider of need-based scholarships to military children, with particular attention given to those whose parent has been killed or wounded in combat, or who have demonstrated financial need.

 In the painting, the only man standing in a military manner is the former seaman with bandana and earring, petticoat breeches, cutlass, with his tower musket held properly.
 The rest - ranging from boy to fop - will have a lot to learn to please the old sergeant, whose gestures and temperament remain the same throughout the ages.

 This was the first panel created for the Marines in the Revolution series, and established elements and factors that would reoccur in all the (Waterhouse) paintings to follow.
 The inclusion of dogs, kids and girls - not to mention distinctive characterizations of individual figures - were not exactly the recruiting poster standard types, and took a bit of getting used to."

 - Excerpt from Marines and Others: The Paintings of Colonel Charles Waterhouse USMCR (Ret)

 |Made in the USA||No|